Skip to content

 What is the problem?

-Unprecedented increases in gun sales, combined with economic distress and social isolation due to COVID-19, are intensifying the country’s gun violence crisis.
+Unprecedented increases in gun sales, combined with economic distress and social isolation due to COVID-19, intensified the country’s gun violence crisis.

-The United States has seen the collision of two major public health crises: COVID-19 and gun violence.
+The United States experienced the collision of two major public health crises: COVID-19 and gun violence.
 While millions in the U.S. rushed out to purchase guns in the middle of a global pandemic, thinking they were buying safety, research shows that they were in fact exposing themselves to higher risks of gun violence.
-At the same time, structural inequities fueling community gun violence have been exacerbated.
+At the same time, structural inequities fueling community gun violence were exacerbated.
 Moving forward, we must invest in policies that improve the plight of all Americans and save lives.

 Why is it an issue?